thinkst/canary-utils/README.md

 ### token_multi_dropper.yaml
 **Author:** Thinkst (Gareth)
 **Purpose** This is an Ansible playbook containing a "deploy Canary Tokens" module to create Tokens on your hosts using the URI module.
-**Usage:** Edit line 2 with your desired host group, then edit lines 4,5 and 6 with your Console API details as well as desired flock.
+**Usage:** Edit line 2 with your desired host group, then edit lines 4,5 and 6 with your Console API details and the desired flock.
 By default the Tokens will be created with generic names however these can be tweaked by setting the "target_directory" and "token_filename" variables.
 Run with "ansible-playbook token_multi_dropper.yaml"

 ## Bash

-### alert_management.sh
-**Author:** Thinkst (Matt)
-**Purpose** This script is a quick and easy way to export alert data out of the console and clean up the alerts all at once.
-**Usage:** Run this script with the -h flag to read the usage.
-API details can be entered at runtime, or edited into the script directly.
-Additional options exist to save and acknowledge (don't delete) or to acknowledge and delete (don't save).

 ### canary_alert_extract.sh
 **Author:** Thinkst (Adrian)